ScanMountGoat/Smush-Material-Research/docs/content/materials/model_brightness/index.md

 weight = 4
 +++
 Custom models in Smash Ultimate often appear brighter than expected.
-This page explains the two main sources of overly bright models and potential fixes.
+This page explains the main sources of overly bright models and potential fixes.

 ## Albedo Color
 ### Explanation